NafiurSiddiqui/Lara-ground/README.md

 -   `php artisan make:migration` - helps you with creating additonal tables
 -   `php artisan -help make:migration`- shows you the list of commands available to you.
--   General rule of thumb, make sensible name for what the migration does. e.g - `... create_posts_table`.
+-   General rule of thumb, make sensible name for what the migration does. e.g - `php artisan make:migration create_posts_table`.
 SO far looks like the name of the table gotta be plural?
 -   Each time you make a migration, generates files right inside the [database](./database/migrations/) dir.
+Look for the table you just created and update any necessary changes.
--   Make sure to run `.. migrate` to successfully update the DB.
+-   if you have updated make sure to `migrate:rollback` and migrate again unless make sure to run `.. migrate` to successfully update the DB.

 # Creating Model

 -   After migrating the new table, run `... make:model <name>` in this case `Post` and stick with singularity class name.
 Not `Posts`.

+# shortcut to migrate and model

+-   `php artisan make:model <Name> <flag>` so in our scneario it will be `php artisan make:model Post -m`. this will migrate and create a corresponding model.
+There are more flags you can find with